 I like flowers, particularly ones you can eat.
-These are garlic flowers (or blossoms) from the wild garlic leaves I found festering in the heat and growing through the railings of a building I have often wondered about, mainly because it’s called Corsica Hall and that sounds quite grand and Corsican though I gather it’s neither.
+These are wild garlic leaves (along with their flowers) that I found festering in the heat and growing through the railings of a building I have often wondered about, mainly because it’s called Corsica Hall and that sounds quite grand and Corsican though I gather it’s neither.
 You can smell it, the wild garlic, as you approach; that oniony heat, suppurating and cleansing and sweeping everything out like a broom.
 In fact it looks when washed rather like a collection of spring onions, and the general taste is milder than a clove of garlic.
 It can get a bit lost.
 What to put it with?
 Meat.
 Yes, go on.
 A bit of animal.

 I have been discussing such things with my new friend the café owner in town.
 Every time I go in to have a cup of tea (last one free with my loyalty card) we talk quickly and furtively about food.
 Scandi, she said, that’s the new thing and I said yes, because I saw a TV programme with Hugh Fearnley-Whittingstall in which he shoved onion flowers into the crevices of a huge leg of lamb just before barbecuing it and this was in Denmark.
 Then she has to go away and serve people but I know in her body language that she will come back and add something.
 So then she tells me about infusing flowers into custard, and this is absolutely the perfect time; gorse, rosemary, broad bean, dill, fennel flowers.
 Our conversations are quite tense because time is of the essence and everything must be boiled down to the bare essentials.
 I found garlic flowers.
 Really?
 Yes, I’ll bring you some.
 Okay, brilliant etc. And then today, I dropped off a small stash tied together with cotton.
 She wasn’t there which was just as well.
 A waitress put them in the fridge.
 I was like her dealer.